Rural Recreation and Tourism Program

 This is a Proposition 68 (2018 Bond Act) program found in Public Resources Code § 80090(a)-(b).

-Competitive grants will create new recreation opportunities in support of economic and health-related goals in rural communities.
+Competitive grants will create new recreation opportunities in support of health-related and goals in rural communities.

 Projects must be located in nonurbanized counties with populations of less than 500,000 people and low population densities per square mile, as determined by the Department.